JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/README.md

 ---

 ## 🎬 **Background**
 Welcome to *Spotify Symphony*!
 In this project, I uncover the secrets behind Spotify’s algorithm by exploring how song attributes impact their Popularity.
+Given a data set by Kelly Ramsay, I aimed to explore the spotify dataset to find future trends.

 Using a mix of **Excel** and **R**, I build a linear regression model to analyze factors like **Danceability**, **Tempo**, and **Energy**, providing valuable insights into what makes a track successful.
 This project blends statistical analysis, data visualization, and practical insights in a fascinating way.

 ---